thomasphillips3/100-days-of-code/log.md

 **Today's Progress**: Developing iOS 10 Apps with Swift - Lecture 2: [MVC](https://itunes.apple.com/us/course/2-mvc-ios-xcode-and-swift-demonstration/id1198467120?i=1000381073277&mt=2).

-**Thoughts:** Swift and iOS do things differently than Java and Android.
+**Thoughts** Swift and iOS do things differently than Java and Android.
 It's a challenge getting used to both at the same time, but I think it's helping me grasp the overall concepts better.
 Seeing MVC in both settings is definitely helping me understand that better.

 **Link to work**
 - [Built out the Controller](https://github.com/thomasphillips3/Calculator/commit/81a6bbf2d4b209c72da5bacb5a245b292a4b5743)